 Still, it’s an important one.
 And if you haven’t heard it in a while, you may have a constipated kitten on your hands.

 Wondering what to do?
-In this guide on how to make a kitten poop, we’ll be looking at seven ideas for treating and preventing constipation in your furry feline friend.
+In this guide on how to make a cat poop, we’ll be looking at seven ideas and the underlying cause for treating and preventing your cat’s constipation.

 How to Recognize Kitten Constipation